2022 Form 11 Info

 Q. Okay, but the new value on my property seems really high.
 I don’t think anyone would pay that much for my property!

 A. Tippecanoe County has consistently had a strong real estate market for the past six years.
-In fact, in 2020, the Lafayette, Indiana real estate market was present on Realtor.com’s “Hottest Markets in US Real Estate List” for 10 out of 12 months.
-Many properties in this area sold for over their asking price in 2020.
+In fact, in 2021, the Lafayette, Indiana real estate market was consistently present on Realtor.com’s “Hottest Markets in US Real Estate List."
+Many properties in this area sold for over their asking price in 2021.
 But don’t take Realtor.com’s word for it – you can view sales information compared to assessed values for specific neighborhoods by using the comp search tool on Beacon.

 Q. But what about the impacts of the coronavirus on the real estate market!
 That must affect the value of my property, right?